alankoibagarov/crypto-react/README.md

 ```
 ---

-## Authorization
+## Authentication

-Authorization is currently done locally and has only one user:
+Authentication is currently done locally and has only one user:
 Login: admin@crypto.com
 Password: 123456